 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-"WIN.DLL011150 Error", "Your Windows 10 is infected with 5 viruses!" and "Attention 22 threats found" are a few examples of other technical support scams.
-The Web is full of various schemes that make likewise varied claims.
-The purpose may be to push users into: calling fake tech support/service lines; allowing unauthorized access to their devices; downloading/installing and/or purchasing nonoperational, untrustworthy and malicious software; making monetary transactions (e.g. fake shipping, registration, subscription and other payments); revealing personal and sensitive information, and so on.
-Regardless of what scams claim, request or demand, their end-goal is the same - to generate revenue for the scammers / cyber criminals behind them.
+"WIN.DLL011150 Error", "Your Windows 10 is infected with 5 viruses!" and "Attention 22 threats found" are some examples of other technical support scams.
+The web is full of various schemes that make likewise varied claims.
+The purpose might be to encourage users into: calling fake tech support/service lines; allowing unauthorized access to their devices; downloading/installing and/or purchasing nonoperational, untrusted and malicious software; making monetary transactions (e.g. fake shipping, registration, subscription and other payments); revealing personal and sensitive information, and so on.
+Regardless of what these scams claim, request or demand, their purpose is identical: to generate revenue for the scammers/cyber criminals behind them.

 How did potentially unwanted applications install on my computer?

-Some PUAs have "official" promotional (download) webpages, which are often promoted by scam sites.
-These applications can also be downloaded/installed together with other software.
-This false marketing technique of pre-packing ordinary products with unwanted or malicious additions - is called "bundling".
-By rushing through download/installation processes (e.g. by ignoring terms, skipping steps, etc.) - users risk inadvertently allowing bundled content into their devices.
+Some PUAs have "official" promotional/download web pages, which are often promoted by scam sites.
+These applications are often downloaded/installed with other software.
+This deceptive marketing technique of pre-packing normal products with unwanted or malicious additions is called "bundling".
+By rushing through download/installation processes (e.g. ignoring terms, skipping steps, etc.), many users risk inadvertently allowing bundled content into their devices.
 Intrusive ads can infiltrate these apps into systems as well.
-Upon being clicked, they can execute scripts to make stealthy downloads/installations.
+When clicked, they can execute scripts to make stealthy downloads/installations.

-It is recommended to research products before download/installation and/or purchase.
+You are advised to research all products before download/installation and/or purchase.
 All downloads must be done from official and verified sources.
-Unofficial and free file-hosting websites, P2P sharing networks (BitTorrent, Gnutella, eMule, etc.) and other third party downloaders - can offer deceptive and bundled content; therefore, they are considered to be untrustworthy.
-When downloading/installing, it is important to read terms, explore all available options, use the "Custom" or "Advanced" settings and opt-out from additional apps, tools, features, and so on.
-It is advised to excercise caution when browsing.
-Intrusive advertisements appear legitimate, however they redirect to highly unreliable and questionable pages (e.g. gambling, pornography, adult-dating, etc.).
-In case of encounters with such adverts/redirects, the system must be inspected and all suspect applications and/or browser extensions/plug-ins removed without delay.
+Unofficial and free file-hosting websites, P2P sharing networks (BitTorrent, Gnutella, eMule, etc.) and other third party downloaders can offer deceptive and bundled content and are, therefore, untrusted.
+When downloading/installing, it is important to read the terms, explore all available options, use the "Custom" or "Advanced" settings and opt-out of additional apps, tools, features, and so on.
+Exercise caution when browsing.
+Intrusive advertisements may seem legitimate, however, they can redirect to dubious pages (e.g. gambling, pornography, adult-dating, etc.).
+If you encounter these ads/redirects, check the system and remove all suspect applications and browser extensions/plug-ins without delay.
 If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.